-In 2017 I made the Traditional Latin Mass my priority.
+In 2017, the one hundred year anniversary of Fatima, I made the Traditional Latin Mass my priority.
 I also chose a Carmel that had exclusively the Latin Mass and Carmelite Rite of the Divine Office.
 I moved to a town specifically to have daily Latin Mass before entering Carmel.
 It changed my life!
 Everything changed.
 For choosing the Mass used since the time of Christ, I was showered with bucketful’s of grace, I never before experienced as a Catholic.

 I started noticing the immense differences between the New and the Old Mass.
 Months prior to making my move to Littleton, Colorado’s- Our Lady of Mount Carmel Fraternity of Saint Peter Parish- my conscious kept telling me there were changes in the New Mass that were not pleasing to Our Lady.
 I started talking to priests who used to say both the New and the Old Mass, and who made a permanent switch to only celebrating the Latin Mass.
 These were holy priests, who’s opinions were very valuable in my eyes.
 Why did they do it?

 That answer all started to unfold, when I moved to Denver.
 I started listening to talks on the third secret of Fatima, providentially during the same time I began attending the Latin Mass, daily.
 Past popes gave small hints at it’s controversial content, how Our Lady warned about the “suicide” of altering the faith in Her Liturgy.
 She even potentially warned of a Counsel that would go against the Holy Ghost’s demand.
 It began to grow so disturbing when I realized that the very words of Our Lady in the first few secrets warned that the third secret needed to be revealed in 1960, because “then, it would become more clear”.
 It was never revealed in 1960, nor anywhere in the distant horizon.
 If it directly went against Our Lady’s wishes..why reveal it, right?